dl1ycf/TeensyWinkeyEmulator/README.md

 =====================

 The keyer can be  operated "stand-alone", that is, without being connected to a computer.
-However, this is not the  mode of operation I have in mind, since NO POSSIBILITY to "program" the keyer (or  change its settings) via the paddle.
-So in standalone mode, you have to be happy with the settings in the EEPROM, the only exception is that you can change the CW speed with a potentiometer.
+However, this is not the  mode of operation I have in mind, since this keyer offers NO POSSIBILITY to "program" the keyer (or  change its settings) via the paddle.
+This means that in standalone mode, you have to be happy with the settings in the EEPROM, the only exception is that you can change the CW speed with a potentiometer.

 Implementation of the Winkey Protocol
 =====================================